global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-meet-2024.md

 # CaMa-Flood developer/user international meeting 2024

+**We will be hosting the first-ever international meeting on CaMa-Flood and global hydrodynamics <br>
-5-6th July 2024 (Fri-Sat) @ Institute of Industrial Science, The University of Tokyo
+on 5th and 6th July, 2024 (Friday and Saturday) at the Institute of Industrial Science, The University of Tokyo.**

-Note: We are organizing the meeting now.
-The registration form and detailed program will be announced later (expected in February 2024).
-There might be some changes in a future.
+*We are currently organizing the meeting.
+Registration information and a detailed program will be announced later, expectedly in February 2024.*

 ### About the meeting
-During 15 years since the initial development, the global river model CaMa-Flood has been advanced significantly.
-We have developed many new model schemes, new baseline topography datasets, and detailed analysis methods.
-Also, CaMa-Flood is now widely used for various applications, such as flood risk assessment, Earth's climate system modelling, data assimilation.
+Over the past 15 years since its initial development, the global river model CaMa-Flood has undergone significant advancements.
+We have introduced numerous new model schemes, incorporated new baseline topography datasets, and refined our analysis methods.
+Furthermore, CaMa-Flood has become widely utilized for various applications, including flood risk assessment, Earth's climate system modeling, and data assimilation.

-We'd like to have the very first international meeting among the CaMa-Flood developers and users, so share our knowledge and knowhow, and to discuss about future developments and applications.
+We are excited to announce the first-ever international meeting for CaMa-Flood developers and users.
+This gathering aims to facilitate the exchange of knowledge and expertise, allowing participants to share insights, discuss current advancements, and explore future developments and applications of CaMa-Flood.

-All CaMa-Flood developers and users are welcome to join.
-We are also happy to welcome potential new collaborators who are interested in CaMa-Flood model.
+All CaMa-Flood developers and users are cordially invited to participate in the meeting.
+Moreover, we extend a warm welcome to all researchers interested in global river hydrodynamics, regardless of whether they are currently using CaMa-Flood.
+We look forward to fostering a diverse and enriching exchange of ideas and collaborations during the event.

 <img src="{{ site.url }}{{ site.baseurl }}/images/slider/CaMa_model.jpg" />

 ### Meeting Info

 #### Date and location
-We will have the CaMa-Flood meeting on **5-6th July 2024**.
+The CaMa-Flood meeting will take place **on 5th and 6th July, 2024 (Friday and Saturday)**.

-The venue is a conference hall in the **Institute of Industrial Science, The University of Tokyo**. <br>
+The venue will be a conference hall located at the **Institute of Industrial Science, The University of Tokyo**.<br>
-It's in UTokyo Komaba-2 Research Campus (very near from Shibuya, central Tokyo).
+The institute is situated within UTokyo Komaba-2 Research Campus, which is conveniently close to Shibuya, in central Tokyo.

 #### Address
 4-6-1 Komaba, Meguro-Ku, Tokyo, 153-8505, Japan<br/>